Fishers Community Impact Project

 • Expansion of support services space to accommodate additional staff and higher patient volumes.

-Dubbed the “Fishers Community Impact Project” due its scope both on and off the hospital campus, the project timeline will vary for the individual elements included.
-Groundbreaking for the hospital expansion is expected in late 2022 with completion slated for 2025.
-The project is expected to double the hospital’s workforce.
+Dubbed the “Fishers Community Impact Project” due to its scope both on and off the hospital campus, the project timeline will vary for the individual elements included.
+The hospital expansion will be complete in late 2025 and will double the hospital’s workforce.

 Plan